 - When the cuff is finished, it will display your blood pressure and resting heart rate.

-The measurement will be available shortly for your healthcare provider.
-You can turn the cuff off by tapping the Start/Stop button again.
+All the readings you have taken/added will be available shortly for your healthcare provider.
+You can wiat for the cuff to turn off, or turn it off by tapping the Start/Stop button.

 If you are only expected to take your blood pressure once a day, you will not see any more blood pressure tasks for the day.
 However, if you take your blood pressure again later (making sure to keep Allie open), the new readings will be added to the "Completed" section.
 There will not be a check-mark for additional readings.